nsolanki0/muc1-kmer-diagnostics/README.md

 ## Data

-The repository contains the code required to generate and analyse the simulated data.
+The repository contains the code required to generate the simulated data and to perform the downstream analyses using simulated and, where applicable, real sequencing data.

 Generated sequencing data, intermediate files, and analysis outputs are not included in the repository.
 Reference data and other external inputs that are required for particular workflows are documented separately where applicable.